shervinmin/DeepCovid/README.md

 As the number of COVID-19 samples are much fewer than the number of Non-COVID samples, we used several data-augmentation techniques (as well as over-sampling) to increase the number of COVID-19 samples in training, to have a less imbalanced training set.
 Hopefully more cleanly labeled X-ray images from COVID-19 cases become available soon, so we do not have this imbalanced data issue.

-# Training a model
+## Training a model
 We have provided a Python script to train a ResNet18 model on the training data.
 The training script gets a few arguments from the user, such as the training data path, leanring rate, number of epochs, etc. There is a default value for all of these arguments, but if you can specify your own argument too.

 **You can run the training code as:**

-python ResNet18_train.py --dataset_path ./data/ --batch_size 20 --epoch 50 --num_workers 4 --learning_rate 0.001 --momentum 0.5
+python ResNet18_train.py --dataset_path ./data/ --batch_size 20 --epoch 50 --num_workers 4 --learning_rate 0.001

 Note that if you are running this on Windows, you need to set the num_workers to 0, as PyTorch support on Windows is still limited.

+## Inference Code
+We have also provided the code for doing inference on the trained models.
+Given the path for the test samples, the inference code provides the predicted scores (probabilities) and predicted labels of the samples.
+It also provides the sensitivity and specificity rate for different cut-off threshold.

+In addition, the hisotgram of the predicted probabilities, the convusion matrix, and ROC curve are also generated in the inference code.

+**The inference code can be as:**

+python inference.py --test_covid_path ./data/test/covid/ --test_non_covid_path ./data/test/non/ --trained_model_path ./models/covid_resnet18_epoch100.pt